-Individuals seeking treatment will begin either in Detox or by calling Central Intake at 312-226-7984 ext.
+Individuals seeking treatment will begin either in Central Intake during their business hours, or in the Withdrawal Management (Detox) units outside of Central Intake hours.
+Individuals may walk in or call Central Intake at 312-226-7984 ext.
 480 to make an assessment appointment.

 The admission process includes:

 - A comprehensive assessment of individual needs using the Global Assessment of Individual Need (GAIN)

 Haymarket Center adheres to requirements set forth by the Code of Federal Regulations pertaining to the Substance Abuse Prevention and Treatment Block Grant.
 As such, Haymarket Center will give preference in admissions as follows:

 - Pregnant substance abusers

 - Injecting drug users

 As further required by the Illinois Division of Substance Use Prevention and Recovery, Haymarket Center will give preference in admission among “all others” to:

 - Postpartum women

 - Service Members, Veterans and their families (SMVF)